Gregg Jefferies: New York Mets (1987–1991)

 During a game against the Philadelphia Phillies on September 27, 1989, Jefferies was the last batter to ground out before the Mets lost the game.
 Jefferies then heard some unkind comments from his former teammate Roger McDowell and charged the mound, starting a bench-clearing brawl.

-In response to criticism from teammates, on May 24, 1991, Jefferies pleaded his case in an open letter read on WFAN, New York's sports radio station.
+In response to criticism from teammates, on May 24, 1991, Jefferies pleaded his case in an open letter read on sports radio station WFAN.
 In the letter, Jefferies wrote: "When a pitcher is having trouble getting players out, when a hitter is having trouble hitting, or when a player makes an error, I try to support them in whatever way I can.
 I don't run to the media to belittle them or to draw more attention to their difficult times.
 I can only hope that one day those teammates who have found it convenient to criticize me will realize that we are all in this together.
 If only we can concentrate more on the games than complaining and bickering and pointing fingers, we would all be better off."
-In 2020, Jefferies denied having written the letter but would not reveal its true author or authors.
+In 2020, Jefferies denied having written the letter but did not reveal who wrote it.

-In 1990, Jefferies raised his batting average to .283 while scoring 96 runs and leading the NL with 40 doubles, but the Mets finished 2nd for the second straight year.
+In 1990, Jefferies raised his batting average to .283 while scoring 96 runs and leading the NL with 40 doubles, but the Mets finished second in the NL East for the second straight year.
 He slipped in 1991, hitting .272 with 30 extra base hits in 486 at bats as the team slipped to 5th place.

 Kansas City Royals (1992)

-That off-season the team traded him, along with McReynolds and infielder Keith Miller, to the Kansas City Royals for former All-Star pitcher Bret Saberhagen and utility man Bill Pecota, ending his stay with the Mets.
+On December 11, 1991, the Mets traded Jefferies, McReynolds and infielder Keith Miller to the Kansas City Royals for former All-Star pitcher Bret Saberhagen and infielder Bill Pecota.
+Jefferies batted .285 with 75 RBI, then a career-high, in his lone season in Kansas City.

 St. Louis Cardinals (1993–1994)

-After playing the 1992 season with the Royals, he moved on to the St. Louis Cardinals, where he would have his two best seasons, batting .342 and .325, respectively, while finding a home at first base and being named to the National League All-Star team in both the 1993 and 1994 seasons.
+In February 1993, the Royals traded Jefferies and minor league outfielder Ed Gerald to the St. Louis Cardinals for outfielder Félix José and infielder Craig Wilson.
+Jefferies had his two best seasons, batting .342 and .325, respectively, while playing first base and being named to the National League All-Star team in both 1993 and 1994.